 I am a writer, art historian, and educator specializing in modern and contemporary art, and the role of art in contexts of land-based resistance.

-On a broader level, I am interested in thinking about how art has actively advanced political struggles, particularly Indigenous communities’ efforts to reaffirm their cultural, visual, and political sovereignty—a concern that is also central to my teaching, and which I hope to impart to students.
-In-progress projects span the topics of monochrome painting and Fourth World activism, earthworks and settler colonialism, land-based political collectives, and the reception of Indigenous art among the historic and postwar avant-garde.
+I am interested in thinking about how art has actively advanced political struggles, particularly Indigenous communities’ efforts to reaffirm their cultural, visual, and political sovereignty.
+In-progress projects span the topics of monochrome painting and Fourth World activism, earthworks and settler colonialism, and the work of land-based political collectives.